jameshughes89/cs102/src/site/topic19.rst

         return next;
     }

 * What is the computational complexity of ``iterativeFibonacci(n)``?
     * :math:`O(n)`

-* We can write a nice recursive definition for this:
+* We can write a nice recursive definition for the Fibonacci numbers:

 .. math::